 What about a doctor-driven blog?
 You know…that free-form palette that’s kinda like an old school, leather wrapped physician's journal.
 With the other Internet elements in place, busy doctors will often object, “I don’t have time to start a blog.”
 Besides, they protest, “What’s my payback (or benefits)?”

-Benefits of why you should start a medical practice blog…A doctor blog engages prospective patients, builds trust and relationships, and inspires referrals… Click To Tweet
+Benefits of why you should start a medical practice blog…[bctt tweet="A doctor blog engages prospective patients, builds trust and relationships, and inspires referrals and attracts new patients for the practice mix you want."]

 The physicians and surgeons who are among the best-known doctor bloggers will tell you that they truly enjoy the mental discipline, intellectual exercise and public/patient interaction.
 They will also point to the educational benefits for both physician and for the patient/readers.
 For some quick samples—clinical and otherwise—click through here to KevinMD.com (physician voice rockstar), 33 Charts (Brian Vartabedian, MD), or Dr. Grumpy (medical office insanity).